-Laser or low-level laser therapy (LLLT) has been proposed as a modality used to accelerate and optimize the tissue repair process (Rocha et al., 2007).
+Laser or low level laser therapy (LLLT) has been proposed as a modality used to accelerate and optimize the tissue repair process (Rocha et al., 2007).
 Laser stands for Light Amplification by Stimulated Emission of Radiation.
 LLLT is theoretically applied to photoactivate cellular mechanisms, leading to healing and normalization of tissue.
 The proposed result is reduced pain, inflammation, swelling, and accelerated tissue repair.
 Therapeutic lasers emit low-energy density but high enough to stimulate target cells with energy.
-Laser radiation is thought to be absorbed through cytochromes in the mitochondria and converted into ATP by the cell which acts to synthesize protein, mRNA and DNA, and accelerate cell proliferation based on the tissue receiving the light energy (Reddy 2004; Enwemeka et al., 2004).
+Laser radiation is thought to be absorbed through cytochromes in the mitochondria and converted into ATP by the cell which acts to synthesize protein, mRNA and DNA, and accelerate cell proliferation based on the tissue receiving the light energy (Reddy 2004; Enwemeka 2004; Cameron, 2016).

-In 2004, U.S. Food and Drug Administration (FDA) approved a higher power, Class IV therapeutic laser, for the safe and efficacious reduction of pain.
-Also called photobiomodulation, Class IV laser light therapy produces 7,500 milliwatts of continuous power.
-It is administered with a handheld device and is thought to provide deeper penetration over a larger surface area.
-According to the manufacturer, Diowave (formerly Avicenna Laser Technology, Inc): the Class IV therapeutic laser technology is used as a stand-alone modality to produce increased circulation, decreased inflammation, relaxation of muscle spasms and trigger points, accelerated tissue repair, and decreased pain at tissue sites previously unreachable by low-level stimulation.
+More recently high power Class IV Therapeutic Laser Light Therapy devices have been used therapeutically.
+U.S. Food and Drug Administration (FDA) approved High Power Class IV therapeutic laser light therapy produces 7,500 miliwatts of continuous power.
+It is administered with a hand-held device and is thought to provide deeper penetration over a larger surface area.
+Per the manufacturer, Diowave (formerly Avicenna Laser Technology, Inc): the High Power, Class IV, therapeutic laser technology is used as a stand-alone modality to produce increased circulation, decreased inflammation, relaxation of muscle spasms and trigger points, accelerated tissue repair, and decreased pain at tissue sites previously unreachable by low-level stimulation.
 They are purported to stimulate accelerated healing energy from superficial to deep levels and a larger surface treatment area.
 Its proposed use includes conditions such as arthritis, carpal tunnel syndrome, epicondylitis, sprains/strains, trigger points and various other musculoskeletal disorders.